-8.2.
+10.2.
 Layout

 The layout and functionalities of the vehicle must be selected so that the requirements are fully met.
-This task is very important because it integrates all needs of the other parts of the project into a viable configuration.
+This task is very important because it integrates all needs of the other parts of the project into a viable configuration: aerodynamic/stability, propulsion/performance, structure/materials and systems/costs aspects should be addressed.
 A preliminary three-dimensional (3D) study of all major components must be performed, and these must be incorporated in the aircraft structure.
 3D drawings must be produced in a CAD system for the complete UAV.

-8.3.
+10.3.
 Aerodynamics and Stability

-The aerodynamic study must cover the selection of the aerofoils, geometry and size of the lifting surfaces, nacelles, and the computation of the aerodynamic characteristics of the whole vehicle (C_L , C_D e C_M).
+The aerodynamic study must cover the selection of the aerofoils, geometry and size of the lifting surfaces, controls, nacelles, and the computation of the aerodynamic characteristics of the whole vehicle (C_L , C_D e C_M).
 It must be assured that all choices made in the overall design do not impair the aerodynamic performance.
 A study of the stability and control of the UAV must also be performed.

-The aerodynamic work must concentrate on the wings design and tail sizing.
+The aerodynamics work must concentrate on the wings design and tail sizing.
 These must be optimized having in mind the necessary compromises for different flight conditions.

-8.4.
+10.4.
 Propulsion and Performance

 The propulsive system (motor, propeller, power source) must be selected and sized according to the requirements.
-An estimate of the vehicle's performance (speeds, times, battery, and solar energy usage, etc.) must be carried out.
+An estimate of the vehicle's main performance figures (range, endurance, rate of climb, ceiling, speeds) and mission performance (speeds, times, battery energy usage, etc.) must be carried out.